laurentpayot/verticalize/README.md

 ## Browser

-Verticalize uses [ES modules](https://jakearchibald.com/2017/es-modules-in-browsers/), now [widely supported](https://caniuse.com/es6-module) in browsers.
+Verticalize uses [ES modules](https://jakearchibald.com/2017/es-modules-in-browsers/), [widely supported](https://caniuse.com/es6-module) in browsers nowadays.
 Import the `V` function from the `verticalize.min.js` file.
 This file can be located in a CDN (example below) or copied in any directory of your website (for better performance and to be GDPR compliant, since you don’t have to connect to a third party server).

 ```html
 <script type="module">